OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 Just as it pleased the Lord to make you prosper and increase in number, so it will please Him to bring you to ruin and destruction.
 You will be uprooted from the land you are entering to possess.

 ## Deuteronomy 28:64
 Then the Lord will scatter you among all nations, from one end of the earth to the other.
-There you will worship other gods—gods of wood and stone, which neither you nor your ancestors have known.
+There you will serve other gods—gods of wood and stone, which neither you nor your ancestors have known.

 ## Deuteronomy 28:65
 Among those nations you will find no rest, no place of repose for the sole of your foot.
 There the Lord will give you an anxious mind, eyes weary with longing, and a despairing heart.

 ## Deuteronomy 28:66
-You will live in constant suspense, filled with dread both night and day, never sure of your life.
+You will live in constant uncertainty, filled with dread both night and day, never sure of your life.

 ## Deuteronomy 28:67
-In the morning you will say, “If only it were evening!” and in the evening, “If only it were morning!”—because of the terror that will fill your hearts and the sights that your eyes will see.
+In the morning you will say, “If only it were evening!” and in the evening, “If only it were morning!”—because of the terror that will grip your hearts and the sights that your eyes will witness.

 ## Deuteronomy 28:68
 The Lord will send you back in ships to Egypt on a journey I said you should never make again.
 There you will offer yourselves for sale to your enemies as male and female servants, but no one will buy you.